mautic/user-documentation/docs/contacts/manage_contacts.rst

 **Accessed from IP** - IP addresses which the Contact has opened or clicked Emails, visited your tracked pages, etc. from.

-**Added through API** - Contact was created through API.
+**Added through API** - Contact created through API.

-**Asset Downloaded** - Lists which Assets have been downloaded from your Landing Pages or website.
+**Asset Downloaded** - Lists which Assets a Contact downloaded from your Landing Pages or website.
 Combining this information with other data can help with analyzing what led a Contact to download the Asset.

 **Campaign Action Triggered** - Actions within Campaigns which have already happened.

 **Campaign Event Scheduled** - Actions within Campaigns which take place in the future.
 Expand the details to see the event’s scheduled date and time.
 Click the clock icon to reschedule the event, or click **X** to cancel the event.
-A warning icon means an execution error on the first try caused the event to be rescheduled.
+A warning icon means an execution error on the first try caused a rescheduling of the event.

 **Campaign Membership Change** - Changes to which Campaign a Contact is a part of.

-**Contact Created** - This is the first event, showing the date and time the Contact first entered your database (either as a known or anonymous Contact).
+**Contact Created** - This is the first event, showing the date and time the Contact first entered your database - either as a known or anonymous Contact.

-**Contact Created By Source** - How the Contact was created
+**Contact Created By Source** - The source from which the Contact originated.

-**Contact Identified** - The date and time the Contact was identified, moving the Contact from an anonymous to a known Contact.
+**Contact Identified** - The date and time of Contact identification, moving the Contact from an anonymous to a known Contact.

 **Contact Identified By Source** - How the Contact became identified.

 **Do Not Contact** - The date and time the Contact unsubscribed from your messaging on a particular Channel.

-**Dynamic Content sent** - A dynamic content slot is pushed to a Contact through a Campaign action.
+**Dynamic Content sent** - When the Contact has a Dynamic Content slot pushed to them through a Campaign action.

-**Email Failed** - If an Email is sent to an invalid or undeliverable Email address, it will be recorded as an Email failed event (with the internal name of the Email shown).
+**Email Failed** - If an Email to the Contact reports back as the Email address being an invalid address or the Email being undeliverable, Mautic displays an Email failed event with the internal name of the Email shown.

 **Email Read** - The date and time when a specific Email was first read.
 If the Contact opens the Email multiple times, expanding details on the event type displays the additional opens.

 .. note::

-    To avoid performance issues, a limit of up to 1,000 **Email Read** event details is displayed.
+    To avoid performance issues, Mautic has a limit of displaying a maximum of 1,000 **Email Read** event details.

 **Email Replied** - If a Contact replies to an Email sent through Mautic, the reply displays on the Contact record with this event type.
 To see this, you must have the **Contact Replies** inbox configured in **Settings** > **Configuration** > **Email Settings**.

-**Email Sent** - When a specific Email is sent to a Contact, the internal name of the Email and the time & date of that send are listed.
+**Email Sent** - When sending a specific Email to a Contact, Mautic lists the internal name of the Email and the time & date of that send.

-**Form Submitted** - Along with showing the name and time and date of the Form submission, expanding the details on this event type shows the data collected on the Form and what page the Form was submitted on (referrer).
+**Form Submitted** - Along with showing the name and time and date of the Form submission, expanding the details on this event type shows the data collected on the Form and the location of the Form - called the referrer.

 **Imported** - Dates, times, and file names for all CSV imports that included a Contact.

 **Integration Sync Notice** - Information about connections with Integrations.

-**Message Queue** - If a Contact’s frequency limits for a Channel have been reached and a message on that Channel triggers to send, a Message Queue event displays with the Channel and the ID for the message being queued.
+**Message Queue** - When exceeding a Contact’s frequency limits for a Channel and a message on that Channel later triggers to send, a Message Queue event displays with the Channel and the ID for the message that's queued.
 Expanding details displays:

 * originally scheduled send date
 * rescheduled send date